nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing the data file

 ExecutivePro data are saved as a JSON file `[JAR file location]/data/executivepro.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are discouraged from updating data directly by editing that data file due to possible inconsistent behaviour.

 <div markdown="span" class="alert alert-warning">